 Dogs must be on leash on all roads, streets and footways.
-Council has a number of dog friendly parks where owners can exercise their dogs off leash.
-Some reserves may have restricted off leash times, to meet the needs of other users.
-Please check the signage at each park or reserve to view any restrictions, hours of operation, and your responsibilities as a dog owner.
+There are a number of dog friendly parks in our district where owners can exercise their dogs off leash.
+Some reserves may have restricted off leash times to meet the needs of other users; please check for signs at each park or reserve to view restrictions, hours of operation, and your responsibilities as a dog owner.

 - dog agility equipment

 - a water play area

 This park is open from 7:00am Monday to Friday, and from 9:00am on weekends and public holidays, and closes at sunset.